joe-bloggs-123/Invisible-reCaptcha-addon-for-Gravity-Forms/README.md

-# Gravity Forms Google Captcha v3 Addon
+# Gravity Forms Google reCaptcha v3 Addon

-A simple Gravity Forms plugin to enable invisible Google Captcha V3 on all forms.
+A simple Gravity Forms plugin to enable invisible Google reCaptcha V3 on all forms.

 ## Add Add On to Gravity Forms